 Artificial intelligence is a thing these days.
 There are Photography processing tools built on AI.
 So what is it?
 Does it work?
 And where does that leave professional photographers?

 The founding fathers of AI, a couple of gents by the name of Minsky and McCarthy defined their invention as “any task performed by a program or a machine that, if a human carried out the same activity, we would say the human had to apply intelligence to accomplish the task.”
 A fairly broad definition but looking a little closer we probably say that AI involves the following human traits – Reasoning, Learning, Analysis of data and ongoing results, in pursuit of solving a problem.

-In terms of image processing, that definition narrows the practitioners of true AI enhanced tooling down to a very few.
+In terms of image processing, that definition narrows the practitioners of true AI-enhanced tooling down to very few.
 DxO Photolab 4, built on the datasets compiled by DxO Mark, describing almost every camera body and lens combination imaginable qualifies.
-Skylum are trailing a new AI edition of Luminar which we will be reviewing in due course.
+Skylum is trailing a new AI edition of Luminar which we will be reviewing in due course.
 Photoshop is introducing some of the features such as sky replacement that Luminar featured 12 months ago.

 Does it Work?

 As has been the case with Smart home Technology, AI in Photography has been controversial.
 The concern with AI in photography is that it will somehow run away with the photograph and return with something that does not represent the photographer’s vision.
 Taking DxO Photolab 4 as an example, this is emphatically not the case.
 What DxO has done really well is based on the assumption that the best place to start processing a photograph is the best possible version of the RAW file.

 There are three choices in DxO – No processing at all, Optical Corrections only and Basic Processing.
 The first switches the AI elements off, the second applies the optical corrections that the photographer would probably apply anyway and the third introduces some basic processing.
 In addition, there are pre-sets that the user can apply to get a certain look and feel.